PelionIoT/sal-stack-nanostack-eventloop/test/README.md

 ## Building and running

-Prepare unit test build with `cmake ..` and then run the test with `make check` as follows:
+Prepare unit test build with `cmake ..` and then run the test with `make all test` as follows:

 ```
 # clone repository if needed